Mental health and wellbeing

 Providing tools to support employee financial wellbeing

 We assist our people with cost-of-living concerns through financial education seminars, financial literacy workshops, promoting Employee Assistance Programme resources, and our discounts platform.
+In 2025, we ran a focus on pension health, tailored to different seniority groups.
+Over the course of the year, more than 200 people accessed advice and guidance pension health.

 Building social wellbeing

 Every PA office has nominated LifeAtPA Champions to promote social cohesion and team connectedness.
-Through this peer-led initiative our Champions organise a wide range of activities ranging from speakers, quiz nights, sports leagues, art classes, running clubs, mental health walks, and public speaking challenges.
+Through this peer-led initiative, our Champions organise a wide range of activities ranging from speakers, quiz nights, sports leagues, art classes, running clubs, mental health walks, and public speaking challenges.